 The Citi AAdvantage Executive World Elite Mastercard is a popular premium airlines credit card.
-If you’re an American Airlines flyer, or you are interested in Admirals Club access, this is definitely the card that you want to check out.
+If you’re an American Airlines flyer, or you are interested in Admirals Club access, this is definitely the travel rewards card that you want to check out.
 In this article, I’ll go over the Citi AAdvantage Executive World Elite Mastercard benefits likes its bonus, airport lounge access, free checked baggage, priority boarding, and more!

 The Citi AAdvantage Executive World Elite Mastercard offers a welcome bonus that changes from time to time.
 You’ll often find it at 50,000 miles after making $5,000 in purchases within the first 3 months but we’ve seen even higher offers in the past.